austintheriot/newsletter/README.md

 ## About

 This repo is my implementation of Luca Palmieri's newsletter demo API found in his book *Zero to Production in Rust*.
-My hope with this repo is to create a demo backend application that mirrors a "real-world" app as close as possible: CI/CD, automated testing, documentation, MVP functionality, etc.
+My hope with this repo is to create a demo backend application that mirrors a "real-world" app as close as possible: CI/CD, automated testing, documentation, telemetry, etc.

 ## Other Useful Documents